5 min read

 The Management Review Meeting is probably a waste of time for the Quality Management System of a single project.

 And it’s almost not a secret within the construction industry, that nobody from the management wants to take part in these ones, because they simply don’t see any benefit out of them.
-The main reason behind that is that the performance is being followed through other means.

 The regular progress meetings during the construction of a project are far more useful, more effective and probably more interesting for everyone in the project (Project Managers, Clients, Owner, Third Parties etc).

-In a Project-oriented environment like the construction industry, it’s not really practical and meaningfull to actually plan in a long term basis.
+In a Project-oriented environment like the construction industry, it’s not really practical and meaningfull to actually plan in a very long term basis.
 Unless we are talking about a construction company with many different projects and obvious long term plans and commitments (this is a different story and it requires a different approach).

-Nobody argues about the importance of setting up objectives and following them up on a regular basis in a single construction project but to be honest this is already done through other ways and tools.
-Monitoring the progress and performance is one of the most important tasks that the management of a construction project has to do by default.
 There are weekly coordination meetings, quality meetings, progress meetings, design meetings, management meetings (and even some more…) between all the stakeholders (contractors, project managers, subcontractors, designers etc) where all the progress and current issues are discussed and followed up.

 There are also many cases that the Client/Owner of a Project wants to attend (quite actively sometimes) these Management Review Meetings of a Contractor, which doesn’t make a lot of sense to be honest.
 This is more a lack of trust between the Contractor and the Client and less a “commitment to quality and requirements”…